WootingKb/wooting-analog-sdk/README.md

 # Wooting Analog SDK

-This repo contains all the core components of the Wooting Analog SDK.
+This repo contains all the core cross-platform components of the Wooting Analog SDK.
+The SDK and most of the components are built on Rust and should run on Windows, Mac and Linux, following the same steps for each platform unless otherwise specified.

 NOTE: Use the `WOOTING_ANALOG_SDK_PLUGINS_PATH` environment variable to tell the SDK where to search for plugins.